-- PM-techie, which among other things knows what tools are used in the subject area, how are they used, which are good, and which are bad, how much time is usually required for certain types of work, etc. These PMs are well versed in tools, technology, creating a product or service.
+- PM-techie Among other things knows what tools are used in the subject area, how are they used, which are good, and which are bad, how much time is usually required for certain types of work, etc. These PMs are well versed in tools, technology, and creating a product or service.

-- Artifact-PM, who knows the area in which the product is created impeccably – all the nuances, bottlenecks, needs of the market, its participants.
+- Artifact-PM knows the area in which the product is created impeccably – all the nuances, bottlenecks, and needs of the market, and its participants.
 These are professionals who are focused on the product.
 They study the area, determine, analyze current or predict future, needs.
-The Google search engine can be a good example: in addition to programming skills, system administration, skills were also needed to develop a search algorithm with ranking for sites that would allow them to find the most relevant sites efficiently.
+The Google search engine can be a good example: in addition to programming skills, and system administration, skills were also needed to develop a search algorithm with ranking for sites that would allow them to find the most relevant sites efficiently.

 The employee types and the growth opportunities can be positioned along two dimensions:

-- The growth opportunity in line with our existing strategy
+- The growth opportunity is in line with our existing strategy

 - The ability to build a reliable business case